Search results

 Budget pacing review

-Creative refresh if Meta frequency > 3.0
+Creative refresh if Meta freq > 3.0

 Snapshot to AM for client update